-The neighbourhood is the eastern edge and interfaces with the National Park and commercial core bounded by the M2 Motorway.
+The neighbourhood is the eastern edge and interfaces with the national park and commercial core bounded by the M2 Motorway.

-A predominantly commercial and retail space within an existing electronics cluster, this neighbourhood offers proximity to the station and attractive landscape areas.
+A predominantly commercial and retail space within an existing electronics cluster, this neighbourhood offers proximity to the station and attractive landscaped areas.